 Greece has moved to avert complete financial collapse by imposing a bank holiday for Monday - a holiday that is unlikely to be a single day.

-It has proposed a €60 withdrawal cap on ATMs to stop a capital run on.
+a €60 withdrawal cap on ATMs to stop a capital run on.

 The ECB is going to work very closely with the Bank of Greece to safeguard financial stability and maintain the ELA at Friday’s level.